cpsource/UFT/mdgithub/explore-1/README-relativity.md

 ### **Conclusion**
 The **(point)** theory can potentially explain relativity by:
 1. Allowing space and time to emerge from **(point)** interactions.
-2. Defining a universal propagation speed (\(c\)) for disturbances in the **(point)** network.
+2. Defining a universal propagation speed ($c$) for disturbances in the **(point)** network.
 3. Predicting time dilation and length contraction as distortions in the oscillatory and spatial relationships between **(points)**.
 4. Modeling gravity as tension or curvature in the **(point)** lattice.

 This approach aligns well with the principles of relativity while grounding them in a simpler, emergent framework.
-Would you like to dive deeper into any specific aspect, such as how \(c\) might emerge or how gravity could be modeled? 😊
+Would you like to dive deeper into any specific aspect, such as how $c$ might emerge or how gravity could be modeled? 😊

 ---